Verifiable Error Bounds for Physics-Informed Neural Network Solutions of Lyapunov and Hamilton-Jacobi-Bellman Equations: Introduction

 Many core problems in nonlinear systems analysis and control admit partial differential equation (PDE) characterizations.
 For example, Lyapunov functions for stability analysis can be characterized through first-order PDEs associated with the system dynamics \cite{camilli2001generalization,giesl2007construction,liu2025physics}, while optimal value functions for nonlinear feedback control are characterized by Hamilton--Jacobi--Bellman (HJB) equations \cite{bardi1997optimal,beard1997galerkin}.
 Solving such PDEs therefore provides a direct route to stability certificates, performance analysis, and feedback synthesis.

 Despite their importance, these PDEs are notoriously difficult to solve.
 Classical grid-based numerical methods often become computationally prohibitive due to the curse of dimensionality and typically provide only discretized approximations that do not readily yield certificates for stability or optimality \cite{bardi1997optimal,mitchell2005time,beard1997galerkin}.
-This challenge has motivated growing interest in neural-network-based PDE solvers, especially physics-informed neural networks (PINNs), which approximate the solution by training a neural network to satisfy the governing PDE through residual minimization at sampled collocation points \cite{raissi2019physics,lagaris1998artificial,huang2006extreme}.
-PINNs have recently been used to compute approximate solutions of Lyapunov and HJB equations \cite{liu2023towards,liu2025physics,meng2024physics,liu2025formally} and to obtain verifiable Lyapunov and control Lyapunov functions.
+This challenge has motivated growing interest in neural-network-based PDE solvers, especially physics-informed neural networks (PINNs), which approximate the solution by training a neural network to satisfy the governing PDE through residual minimization at sampled collocation points \cite{raissi2019physics,lagaris1998artificial}.
+PINNs and related neural-network methods have recently been used to compute approximate solutions of Lyapunov and HJB equations \cite{liu2023towards,liu2025physics,meng2024physics,furfaro2022physics,fotiadis2025physics} and learn Lyapunov and control Lyapunov functions \cite{chang2019neural,grune2021computing,gaby2022lyapunov,zhou2022neural,liu2023towards,zhou2024physics,liu2025physics,liu2025formally}.

 These methods train neural networks by minimizing PDE residuals evaluated at sampled collocation points.
 A small residual is therefore often interpreted as evidence that the learned approximation is accurate.
 However, this implication is far from automatic.
-This raises a natural question: \begin{quote} \emph{If a neural network approximately satisfies the PDE (i.e., has a small residual), how close is it to the true solution?} \end{quote}
+This raises a natural question: \begin{quote} \emph{How does a pointwise residual bound translate into a true solution error bound for the PDE?} \end{quote}

 Answering this question is particularly important in control applications.
 For instance, when computing Lyapunov functions, one must ensure that the approximation provides a valid stability certificate.
 Similarly, for HJB equations, one would like guarantees on the optimal value function and on the performance of the feedback law induced by the approximation.
 In most existing PINN-based approaches, however, the residual error is used only as a training objective, and there is generally no rigorous relationship between the residual magnitude and the error in the computed solution.